Gledswood: Garden

-Gledswood contains an outstanding "wilderness" garden, a large formal garden area and many typical 19th century ornamental plantings.
-Together these combine to create an interesting and intimate series of spaces with views over the surrounding rural landscape.
-Gledswood's signature plantings of tall Bunya pines remain a landmark from roads and sites in the area.
+Gledswood contains a large formal garden area and many typical 19th century ornamental plantings.
+Gledswood's signature plantings of tall Bunya pines are visible from roads and sites in the area.

 A highly maintained lawn and formal garden in front and adjacent to the house along with pockets of bushland dominated by vines and shrubs now considered weeds, are common thematic elements of 19th century landscapes.
 Close to the homestead is a variety of wild hedgerow and the front of the administration building, south of the wilderness is dominated by a grove of pepper trees (Schinus molle var.areira), two of which may possibly date from the mid to late 19th century.
 This species is also scattered throughout the livestock yard and is around the outbuildings and have the same evocative character as the plantings of Belgenny Farm Homestead at Camden South.
 Further plantings in this area include an old stunted Moreton Bay Fig (Ficus macrophylla).
 To the south of the building is a black locust /false acacia tree (Robinia pseudoacacia).

 The northern front to the homestead is in the shape of an expansive ellipse, bounded by a formal gravel driveway with a remnant planting of a lone large white cedar (Melia azedarach var.australasica) on the edge of the driveway.

 The eastern garden, set out in the gardenesque style, continues this more formal thematic planting.
 The trees and shrubs in this area are an eclectic mix of species is typical of late 19th century and early 20th century botanical collections.
 A rose garden has been established east of the homestead and adjacent to this older formal garden.
 The eastern lawn contains further planting of jacaranda (Jacaranda mimosifolia) and other associated species.
 The old stunted macadamia nut tree (Macadamia integrifolia) is located south-east of the homestead and is a rare specimen planting in this district.